nidhisingh5958/Hotel-management/README.md

 Install Python dependencies:
-Navigate to the project directory and install the required Python packages (if you're using Flask).
+You can just navigate to the project directory and install the required Python packages (if you're using Flask).

 cd hotel-management-python
-pip install -r requirements.txt  # If using Flask, or just install necessary libraries like Flask
+pip install -r requirements.txt  # If using Flask, or install necessary libraries like Flask

 Database Setup: